Brown University Pre-College Programs

 Brown Pre-College Global Programs Courses offer rigorous academic programs and a cultural immersion experience designed to prepare students for the increasingly complex challenges of the 21st century.
 High school students can choose to study this summer with Brown in:

-This unique program combines the development of socially responsible leadership with focused study on academic topics such as health, global development, social entrepreneurship, public policy, and medicine.
+This unique program combines the development of socially responsible leadership with focused study on academic topics such as health, global development, social entrepreneurship, conflict resolution, and environmental justice.
 Students integrate their learning through course work, leadership workshops on leadership styles, public speaking, and active listening, and the development of an Action Plan project related to their school or home community.

 BELL students live and learn on location, and address the challenges of global and local environmental issues in a hands-on learning environment.
 Field research, discussions, site visits, and debates are a few of the ways students learn together and develop socially responsible leadership skills they can apply to create change in their home communities.